We may earn money or products from the companies mentioned in this post.

 Cabbage Means Sauerkraut

 Every fall, when cabbage was in abundance, my dad would clean the huge crocks we kept in the basement and that would signal “sauerkraut making time” was about to begin.
 Making sauerkraut is really very easy…cabbage, salt, and a crock is all that is needed.
+In this post, not only will you find a recipe for “crock-pot ring bologna with sauerkraut” you’ll also find a recipe on “how to make sauerkraut!”
 Let the sour begin.

 Here in Wisconsin, there is a Farmer’s Market located in Black Creek called: Wagner’s Market.
 Wagner’s Market is known for their “kraut” cabbage, which is grown specifically to make sauerkraut.
 People come from miles around to purchase Wagner’s kraut cabbage.
 Wagner’s Market is a 20+ year landmark in Black Creek, WI.
 Serving the area for years.
 Many customers come from out of the state to purchase vegetables and kraut cabbage grown on the Wagner family farm.
 The family farm has been producing kraut cabbage since 1969!